Super Bowl XXXIV: St. Louis Rams

 The Rams' high-powered offense, run by offensive coordinator Mike Martz, was nicknamed "The Greatest Show on Turf".
 In Warner's first NFL season in 1998, he played only one game and threw just 11 passes.
 But in 1999, he experienced one of the most spectacular seasons ever by a quarterback, recording a passer rating of 109.2, completing 65.1 percent of his passes for 4,353 yards, 41 touchdowns, and just 13 interceptions, and earning the NFL Most Valuable Player Award.
 Besides Warner, several other Rams compiled significant statistics.
-Halfback Marshall Faulk, in his first year in St. Louis after spending five seasons with Indianapolis, had the best season of his career and won the NFL Offensive Player of the Year Award, while finishing second in MVP voting to Warner.
+Halfback Marshall Faulk, in his first year with the Rams after spending five seasons with the Indianapolis Colts, had the best season of his career and won the NFL Offensive Player of the Year Award, while finishing second in MVP voting to Warner.
 He scored 12 touchdowns, rushed for 1,381 yards, and recorded a team-leading 87 receptions for 1,048 yards.
 In all, Faulk gained a record 2,429 total yards and became just the second running back in NFL history to gain over 1,000 yards rushing and receiving in the same season (Roger Craig was the first to do it, in 1985).
 Faulk held the NFL record for yards from scrimmage in a single season until Tennessee's Chris Johnson broke it in 2009.
 Faulk wasn't the only weapon at Warner's disposal in 1999.
 Veteran receiver Isaac Bruce was the top Rams receiver with 77 receptions for 1,165 yards and 12 touchdowns. while breakout rookie wide receiver Torry Holt recorded 52 receptions, 788 yards, and 6 touchdowns.
 Even the team's third wide receiver, Az-Zahir Hakim, was a big contributor by catching 36 passes for 677 yards and 8 touchdowns, while also returning punts for 461 yards and another touchdown.
 The Rams' offensive line was led by Pro Bowlers Orlando Pace and Adam Timmerman.
 Timmerman, acquired by the Rams in 1999, had previously won Super Bowl XXXI with the Green Bay Packers.
 On special teams, receiver Tony Horne returned 30 kickoffs for 892 yards and 2 touchdowns, giving him an NFL-leading 29.7 yards per return average.
-Overall, St. Louis's offense led the league in total yards gained (6,639), scoring (526 points), and passing touchdowns (42).
+Overall, the Rams' offense led the league in total yards gained (6,639), scoring (526 points), and passing touchdowns (42).